qiboteam/qibochem/doc/source/tutorials/adaptive.rst

 Other than designing shorter and more efficient circuit ansatzes, one alternative approach is through the use of energy gradients - for instance, through the Parameter Shift Rule on hardware - to filter and reduce the number of fermionic excitations in a circuit ansatz. [#f1]_ [#f2]_
 This is known as an adaptive method, in the sense that the quantum gates used to construct the circuit ansatz, as well as its actual structure and arrangement is not fixed, and varies depending on the molecular system under study.

-For example, in a H2/STO-3G system mapped with the Jordan-Wigner transformation, there are three possible spin-allowed fermionic excitations: two single excitations (``[0, 2]``, ``[1, 3]``) and one double excitation (``[0, 1, 2, 3]``).
+For example, in a H\ :sub:`2`/STO-3G system mapped with the Jordan-Wigner transformation, there are three possible spin-allowed fermionic excitations: two single excitations (``[0, 2]``, ``[1, 3]``) and one double excitation (``[0, 1, 2, 3]``).
 The full UCCSD circuit for this system has been shown in an earlier :ref:`example <UCC Ansatz>`, and it requires 64 CNOT gates for this simple molecular system.